hywvivi98/google-map-api-flow/README.md

 ## How to Run This Project?

-1. Start Docker locally, make sure the Docker desktop is running
+1. Start Docker locally, make sure your Docker Desktop is running

 2. Pull the image from the Docker hub with the following code